 Substance misuse in Ireland

 Drug abuse is not as prevalent, due partly to the fact that alcohol is still more socially acceptable and readily available.
 Addiction to illegal and prescription drugs is a growing problem however and for individual addicts, the results can be just as damaging as alcohol addiction or even more so.
-An EU study estimated that there were 19,000 opioid users in Ireland, with addiction to drugs including cocaine, marijuana, amphetamines and MDMA all posing serious problems.
+It is estimated that there were 19,000 opioid users in Ireland, with addiction to drugs including cocaine, marijuana, amphetamines and MDMA all posing serious problems.

 If you have a problem with substance misuse, you’re certainly not alone.
 Fighting addiction is never an easy task but attending a drug and alcohol rehabilitation centre can give you the very best chance of kicking your habit and making a long term recovery.